Saint-Germain-du-Corbéis

 Saint-Germain-du-Corbéis (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Saint-Germain-du-Corbéis, La Diguetterie, Les Aunais and Saint-Barthélémy.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The river Sarthe flows through the commune.

 Twin towns – sister cities

 Saint-Germain-du-Corbéis is twinned with: